2019 CSA Registration Will open January 15

 A CSA program is distinct from the farmers’ market or farm stand model in that it creates a partnership between grower and customer.
 We the growers are committed to prioritize the freshest and best of the harvest for our shareholders, and you the customer commit to a season’s worth of produce from our farm.

-You can expect heirloom tomatoes, cucumbers, summer squash, zucchini, onions and green beans in the summer months.
-In the fall months you can expect exceptional salad and cooking greens, sweet carrots, broccoli and cabbage, spinach, winter squashes, sweet potatoes and more seasonal delights.
+In Spring you can expect fresh greens, lettuce, radishes and other early season crops.
+In Summer you can expect heirloom tomatoes, cucumbers, summer squash, zucchini, onions and green beans.
+And in the fall you can expect exceptional salad and cooking greens, sweet carrots, cabbage, spinach, winter squashes, sweet potatoes and more seasonal delights.

 See our CSA photo gallery below and CSA frequently asked questions.